 You may be confused at times in youth soccer games to see a goal kick retaken.
 This is because the FIFA soccer rules state that the ball is not back “in play” until it leaves the penalty area, the large box outside of the “goalie box”.
 If either team touches the ball before it leaves the penalty area the kick must be retaken, and if the ball is not kicked well enough to leave the area, the kick must be retaken.

+Opponents must drop back behind the build out line until the ball is in play.
+The ball is in play when it is kicked directly out of the penalty area.
+The team taking the goal kick may choose to restart play before the opponents have retreated behind the build out line but they do so accepting the positioning of the opponents and the consequences of how play resumes.
+Where no build out lines are marked on the field, the nearest point of the center circle should be used as a reference point.
+Cones or flags should be placed just off the touchlines to indicate where the build out lines would intersect.

-RULE 6 - Direct and Indirect Free Kicks
+RULE 6 - Indirect Free Kicks

-Direct and indirect kicks are two primary ways that play is restarted after the referee stops play for an infraction.
-For both of these the ball must be stationary before it is kicked and the opposing players should be a minimum of 10 yards away.
+An indirect kick is the primary way play is restarted after the referee stops play for an infraction.
+The ball must be stationary before it is kicked and the opposing players should be a minimum of 10 yards away.
 The 10 yard allowance is often reduced for the smaller age groups and is left up to the discretion of the referee.
-The simple difference between the two is this: On a direct kick you can score by kicking the ball directly into the goal.
-On an indirect kick you cannot score.
+When completing an indirect kick you cannot score.
 An indirect kick must be touched by another player before it can go into the goal –that is the kicker and a second person.

-As a parent on the sideline, you can tell whether the kick is direct or indirect by looking at the referee.
-For an indirect kick, the referee will hold one arm straight up in the air until the second person touches the ball.
-No arm up, it’s a direct kick.

-There are many soccer rules around what causes a direct or indirect kick.
-In general, a direct kick comes from a contact foul or hand ball.
-Everything else is indirect.

 RULE 7 - Penalty Kick

-A penalty kick results from a contact foul or hand ball by the defending team within the penalty area – the large box on either end of the field.
-So it’s a type of direct kick also.
-The ball is placed on the penalty spot or mark, 12 yards in front of the center of the goal.
+A penalty kick results from a contact foul or hand ball by the defending team within the penalty area – the large box on either end of the field. \ The ball is placed on the penalty spot or mark, 12 yards in front of the center of the goal.
 All players must remain outside the penalty area and the penalty arc until the ball is kicked.
 The goalkeeper must have both feet on the goal line until the ball is kicked.

 If, after the ball is kicked, it rebounds off of the keeper and stays on the field, the ball is “live” and anyone can play it.
 If, after the ball is kicked, it rebounds off of the goal and stays on the field, the ball is “live” and anyone can play it with the exception of the person who just kicked the ball.
 If the ball rebounds off of the goal and back into play, the person who kicked the ball cannot play it until the ball is touched by another player – otherwise he/she will be called for two touches (the next rule).